About the Study

 Study Manager

-Lizzie is based at the Sheffield Clinical Trials Research Unit and has experience managing clinical trials and other research across many different areas of medicine.
+Katie is based at the Sheffield Clinical Trials Research Unit and has experience assisting and managing clinical trials across numerous areas of healthcare.

 Holly Haynes